 Secondary causes of FSGS are treated by addressing the underlying cause.
 There is no role for immunosuppression in secondary FSGS.

 Without treatment most patients have progressive renal failure.
 Proteinuria is a strong predictor of progression: More than 50% of patients with proteinuria >3.5 g/d who do not respond to therapy progress to end-stage renal disease by 10 years, whereas patients with non–nephrotic range proteinuria have renal survival of 95%.
 Remission, even partial, is associated with significantly better renal outcomes.
-Other predictors of poor outcomes include African American race, increased creatinine at presentation, and collapsing variant on histology.
+Other predictors of poor outcomes include African American populations, increased creatinine at presentation, and collapsing variant on histology.